 Conditions of Faculty Membership

-The Faculty of Homeopathy accredits and sets the standards for the training, education and practice of homeopathy by statutorily registered healthcare professionals.
-Membership of the Faculty is only open to healthcare professionals holding a full and current registration with a UK statutory regulatory healthcare body or recognised overseas equivalent body.
+The Faculty of Homeopathy accredits and sets the standards for the training, education and practice of homeopathy by statutorily regulated healthcare and veterinary professionals.
+Membership of the Faculty is open to professionals holding a current registration with a UK statutory regulatory healthcare or veterinary body or recognised overseas equivalent body.

-The Associate level of membership is not a qualification and does not confer any statement of a practitioner’s ability to practise homeopathy.
-Under no circumstances, therefore, should a healthcare practitioner use Associate membership of the Faculty to state or imply a competence in homeopathy.
-Nor should Associate membership be used by a healthcare professional to suggest any form of Faculty registration, endorsement or qualification.
-Associate membership does not confer the right to use as a title “Associate Member of the Faculty of Homeopathy” or any abbreviated form in a way that could lead others to misinterpret this category of membership as a formal qualification.
+The Associate and Affiliate levels of membership are not qualifications and do not confer any statement of a practitioner’s ability to practise homeopathy.
+Under no circumstances, therefore, should a healthcare or veterinary practitioner use Associate or Affiliate membership of the Faculty to state or imply a competence in homeopathy.
+Nor should Associate or Affiliate membership be used by a healthcare or veterinary professional to suggest any form of Faculty registration, endorsement or qualification.
+Associate and Affiliate membership does not confer the right to use as a title “Associate Member of the Faculty of Homeopathy”, “Affiliate Member of the Faculty of Homeopathy” or any abbreviated form in a way that could lead others to misinterpret these categories of membership as a formal qualification.

-All members are bound to act within the competence of the healthcare profession(s) for which they hold current registration.
-The Faculty of Homeopathy will defer to members’ professional bodies for advice on the scope and limitation of homeopathic practice that can be regulated within their healthcare profession.
+All members are bound to act within the competence of the healthcare or veterinary profession(s) for which they hold current registration.
+The Faculty of Homeopathy will defer to members’ professional bodies for advice on the scope and limitation of homeopathic practice that can be regulated within their profession.

 Faculty members are also bound to act within the defined level of competence of their Faculty accredited training and qualification in homeopathy.
 Members may practise homeopathy beyond the limits of their Faculty accredited qualification only under supervision and as part of a Faculty of Homeopathy accredited training programme.